DaemonLife/MyLaptop/README.md

 exit
 ```

+## 1.1 The Easy Way

-## 1.1 Just run Archinstall and jump to chapter 3.0 - it's easy!!! or do it all suffering...
+Just run Archinstall and jump to chapter 3.0 - it's easy!!! or do it all suffering...

 ## 2.0